Skip to article frontmatterSkip to article content

 there are many resources on the Internet that explain how to do that - and feel free to use them too

-on our end, let’s consider a smaller problem as depicted ; note that the white squares are holes, and of course not part of the problem
+on our end, let’s consider a smaller problem as depicted below; note that the white squares are holes, and of course not part of the problem

 our small example